What are Testing, Diagnostic & Evaluation Services?

 Do you offer Speech-Language or Occupational Therapy testing?

-We are partnered with several speech-language pathologists and occupational therapists and can refer out for an assessment in these areas as necessary.
+Yes.
+We are partnered with several speech-language pathologists and occupational therapists.

 What is the Cost of Psychological Testing?